KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 The `Iso7064Mod37_2CheckDigitAttribute` validates that a string property conforms to the ISO/IEC 7064 MOD 37-2 check digit algorithm.
 The ISO/IEC 7064 MOD 37-2
-algorithm is designed for alphanumeric values and uses a single alphanumeric check character.
+algorithm is designed for alphanumeric values and uses a single check character that can be either an alphanumeric character (0-9, A-Z) or the asterisk character (*).

 The `Iso7064Mod37_2CheckDigitAttribute` will return validation errors for the following conditions:
 - The value does not contain valid ISO/IEC 7064 MOD 37-2 check characters.
-- The value contains characters other than uppercase alphanumeric characters (0-9, A-Z).
+- The value contains characters other than uppercase alphanumeric characters (0-9, A-Z) or the asterisk character (*).
 - The value is shorter than two characters (i.e., it cannot contain a of check character).
 - The value being validated is not of type `string`.